Skip to content

 authstring or objectYesAuthentication mode

-startViewstringNonullInitial path (e.g., /builder/dashboard/UUID)
+startViewstringNonullInitial path (e.g., /library, /builder/dashboard/UUID)

 chromeobjectNo{ sidebar: { show: false } }UI visibility options